WebDevStudios/CLI-Cheat-Sheet/basic-commands.md

 Also using the mouse is slow!

+Please open a terminal window and try these commands to give a better idea of how each work!

-So every cli (command line interface) window is looking at a folder (or directory) on your computer.
+Every cli (command line interface) window is looking at a folder (or directory) on your computer.

 Where are you?
 ----

 `pwd` - will return the current directory you are looking at (print working directory).
-So if you are in your home folder in OS X it will return '/User/*your user name*/'.
+So if you are in your home folder in OS X it will return '/User/_your-username_/'.

 What is here?
 ----